GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

   The #acr("CTC") cost function allows the training of recurrent architectures to perform speech recognition without requiring prior alignment between the input and target sequences.
   Alternatively, #speechbrain ships a Transformer-based encoder-decoder that also uses the #acr("CTC") training strategy.

-To choose the best model for our use case, we empirically compared three models provided in #speechbrain.
+To choose the best model for our use case, we empirically compared three models provided by the #speechbrain toolkit.
 We evaluated them on the #librispeech training set, which contains 25,539 samples ranging from 3 to 16 seconds.
-@table:rl:method:asr_models #todo

-We have integrated the #speechbrain #acr("ASR") library into the simulator.
-The input signals used for each source are drawn from the #librispeech @panayotov_librispeech_2015 (@sec:simulator:simulator:components:sim_scenarios).
-The simulator loads the ground truth transcripts along with the clean signal.
-Thus, our #acr("ASR") module can be fed with the listened signal computed by the simulator, and the obtained transcription can then be compared with the ground-truth one.

-#todo
-As a sanity check for the #acr("ASR") module, we run the complete recognition pipeline on the clean speech signals from the #librispeech dataset.
-The `ASR-CRDNN-RNNLM-LibriSpeech` model from #speechbrain we have chosen yields an average #acr("WER") of 1.82% on this clean dataset.
+Each model's performance is measured through the #acr("WER").

-@table:rl:method:asr_models shows the result of our benchmarking of three models provided by the #speechbrain library.
+@table:rl:method:asr_models summarizes the benchmarking results.
-It highlights the performance-speed trade-off of each model.
-`ASR-CRDNN-RNNLM-LibriSpeech` is the fastest model #todo All three models share the same tokenizer, trained on #librispeech.

-#draft[

-  - In the table, we truncated the final `-librispeech` (say somewhere that they were all trained with this reward)

-  However, the second one is broken
-  -> Just say that the one we chose offers the best compromise between speed and quality.

-]
+All three models provide distinct tradeoffs between inference speed and performance.
+`asr-crdnn-rnnlm` has the fastest measured sample rate.
+The transformer architecture allows the other two models to reach sub-1% #acr("WER"), but at the expense of being 2 to 7 times slower.
+`asr-crdnn-transformerlm` has the lowest throughput while providing worse performance than `asr-transformer-transformerlm`.
+As the absolute #acr("ASR") performance is not particularly relevant for this project, we adopted the `asr-crdnn-rnnlm` model to benefit from its higher throughput.